fossasia/wp-dev-buddy/readme.txt

 **Features**:

-* Sensitive OAuth and Consumer data is masked within the WordPress admin to prevent unauthorised access to your app data
+* Support for both User timelines and Search timelines
 * Use either a template tag or a shortcode to render feeds
 * Developers can utilise the plugin system to create their own template tags and shortcodes
 * A default stylesheet is included that you can use either for display or for study when creating your own
+* Sensitive OAuth and Consumer data is masked within the WordPress admin to prevent unauthorised access to your app data
 * All feeds are cached on first render to reduce subsequent load times, along with the option to choose who many hours the cache lasts
 * Embed multiple Twitter timelines on one page
 * Nice and simple settings page, which can also be hidden